-This article describes how to send an API request by using API token over the request URL as authentication method with Postman.
+This article describes how to send an API request by using an API token over the request URL as an authentication method with Postman.

-There are three type of requests for authentication which are Request URL, Request Body and Request Headers.
+There are three types of requests for authentication, which are Request URL, Request Body, and Request Headers.

 REST API administration using the token authentication method is introduced in FortiManager/FortiAnalyzer version 7.2.2 and above.